Confusing and Detecting ML Adversarial Attacks with Injected Attractors: Background and Related Works

 \subsubsection{Attacks Used in Our Experiments}

 Adversarial machine learning is an active field.
 We try to cover as many attacks as possible in our experiments.
-We list all attacks we used for experiments in Supplemental Material~\ref{sec:list_of_attacks}.
+We list all attacks we used for experiments in Appendix~\ref{sec:list_of_attacks}.
 We refer to Carlini \etal's guideline~\cite{DBLP:journals/corr/abs-1902-06705,DBLP:journals/corr/abs-1905-07112} and consider combinations of different settings.